 Q: What do you hope will be the impact of the work that you did?
 What do you hope this will achieve?

 A: I think the project which we did will improve the government to citizen relationship and make it easier for researchers and developers to gather data.

 Q: What is one civic/social problem in your community/hometown that you think needs to be solved urgently?

 A: There’s a lack of education because of the security situation in the region.
-It would be great if steps were taken to resolve that and children are able to get an education.
+It will be great if steps are taken to resolve that, and children can get an education.

 A: My favorite book is Introduction to Islamic Finance by Mufti Taki Usmani.
 I like it because it gives me more clarity on different concepts of Islamic Banking.
 I also enjoy watching informative videos addressing social relationships and functioning of a society as a whole by Tariq Masood and Pur Zulfikar.

 Q: What is something people would be surprised to know about you?